Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

     - New architectures, or substantial changes to existing ones, MUST be approved by the *IT security function* and respective architecture function before initial implementation is allowed to begin.

 3. **Release Gate:**
-    - Initial releases (go live) for *risk class >= [HIGH]*, MUST pass a security sign-off by the *IT security function* before they are allowed to deployed in the prod environment.
+    - Initial releases (go live) for *risk class >= [HIGH]*, MUST pass a security sign-off by the *IT security function* before they are allowed to be deployed in the prod environment.
-    - Releases SHOULD be automatically tested against a security policy before deployment in prod environment to prevent deployment of artifacts with severe security violations.
+    - Releases SHOULD be automatically tested against a security policy before deployment in the prod environment to prevent deployment of artifacts with severe security violations.
     - Security findings MUST be mitigated or managed before a new application release is allowed to be deployed in a prod or pre-prod:
         - For  *risk class >= [HIGH]*, findings with *criticality >= [MEDIUM]* (or CVSS[^2] v3 score >= 5.0)
         - For  *risk class < [HIGH]*, findings with a *criticality >= [HIGH]* (or CVSS[^2] v3 score >= 7.0)
     - Violation of release requirements MUST necessitate approval (e.g., risk acceptance) to be overruled.
-    - Gate policies and checks SHOULD be transparent, enabling dev teams to continuously assess their code against it to avoid impediments in the realease process.
+    - Gate policies and checks SHOULD be transparent (e.g. via policy as code), enabling dev teams to continuously assess their code against it to avoid impediments in the release process.

 [^1]: [SAFECode](https://safecode.org/wp-content/uploads/2017/05/SAFECode_TM_Whitepaper.pdf) provides a good security indicator.
 It defines security-relevant changes as “any additions or changes in security controls and functionality”.
-Examples are (1) Authentication (adding or changing an authentication method, or mechanism), (2) Authorization (Shifting the trust relationships between any components or actors in the system (change of user levels, change of data access permissions, etc or adding or changing an authorization method, or mechanism), (3) logging, monitoring and alerting (adding or changing application monitoring, business analytics and insight, auditing, and compliance requirements or forensics), and (4) cryptography (adding or changing cryptographic functionality: hashing algorithms, salt, encryption/decryption algorithms, SSL/TLS configuration, key management, etc).
+Examples are (1) Authentication (adding or changing an authentication method, or mechanism), (2) Authorization (Shifting the trust relationships between any components or actors in the system (change of user levels, change of data access permissions, etc, or adding or changing an authorization method, or mechanism), (3) logging, monitoring and alerting (adding or changing application monitoring, business analytics and insight, auditing, and compliance requirements or forensics), and (4) cryptography (adding or changing cryptographic functionality: hashing algorithms, salt, encryption/decryption algorithms, SSL/TLS configuration, key management, etc).

 [^2]: The Common Vulnerability Scoring System (CVSS) is a framework for rating the severity of security vulnerabilities.
 See [Common Vulnerability Scoring System (CVSS) v3](https://www.first.org/cvss)